-Full planning application for the erection of 296no. residential dwellings and associated works on a site known as land at Thurnscoe Bridge Lane, Thurnscoe, Barnsley.
+Full planning application for the erection of 155no. residential dwellings and associated works on land south of Barugh Green Road, Barugh Green, Barnsley.

 2.2 Provide details of the type of information that has been used to inform this Health Impact Assessment.
 For example: